Need Help Choosing The Right Fuels?

 HVO meets current legislation; it’s 100% bio and is FAME and sulphur-free which means it doesn’t suffer from the stability issues mineral diesel and biodiesel face.
 This allows HVO to be left in storage for up to 10 years, ensuring good storage and maintenance, whereas regular diesel has a short shelf life of around 1 year.

-What’s more, its low cloud point of -32 degrees Celsius provides improved cold-start performance, clean combustion and a reduced chance of gelling in severe cold temperatures compared to mineral diesel.
+What’s more, its low cloud point provides improved cold-start performance, clean combustion and a reduced chance of gelling in severe cold temperatures compared to mineral diesel.

 HVO has a greater cetane number than diesel (70+) making it an extremely efficient fuel.
-The cetane number denotes how well a fuel burns in the combustion chamber; the higher the number, the faster it ignites, resulting in improved engine performance and reduced GHG emissions.
+The cetane number denotes how well a fuel burns in the combustion chamber; the higher the number, the faster it ignites, resulting in improved engine performance and reduced Greenhouse Gas (GHG) emissions.

 |Distillation Level C||200 – 300||340 – 355||200 – 320|